How Much Is A Dental Cleaning Without Insurance?

 What benefits does oral health give to overall health?

 Oral health is essential for overall health — the two are inextricably linked.
-If you have the periodontal disease due to bacterial infections, your entire body and overall health are at risk.
+If you have periodontal disease due to bacterial infections, your entire body and overall health are at risk.
 The bacterial infection can spread into the surrounding bone tissues and bloodstream, making it reach all other parts of your body.
 This increases the risk of heart disease, diabetes, etc. On the other hand, maintaining optimal oral health minimizes the risk of overall health problems.

 Schedule your dentist teeth cleaning today.